The Private Equity Review: United Kingdom

 The preamble text to the AIFMD clarifies that the requirements under the AIFMD are not intended to apply to situations where an EU investor invests in a fund of its own initiative.
 This 'reverse solicitation' carve-out is (depending on facts and circumstances) being relied on by non-EU managers who receive indications of interest and requests for additional information from investors in an EU jurisdiction who have not otherwise been solicited by the manager.

-The concepts of 'soft marketing' and 'reverse solicitation' under the AIFMD have been harmonised across the EU Member States as a part of the implementation of the forthcoming Omnibus Legislation, as further discussed below.
+The concepts of 'soft' or 'pre-marketing' and 'reverse solicitation' under the AIFMD have been harmonised across the EU Member States as a part of the recent implementation of the EU cross-border distribution of investment funds legislation, as further discussed below.

 EU managers whose assets under management exceed certain thresholds (see below) are subject to the AIFMD's full requirements.
 These requirements include applying for and obtaining permission to manage alternative investment funds from local regulators, and thereafter complying with a wide range of ongoing requirements on matters such as regulatory capital, internal governance, systems and controls, remuneration and, significantly, the appointment of a depositary to perform cash monitoring, safe custody, asset verification and oversight functions in relation to managed funds.
 In addition, the minimum disclosure and transparency obligations discussed above that apply to non-EU managers also apply to onshore managers.
 EU managers receive an important trade-off for complying with these onerous obligations, in that they benefit from an EU-wide 'passport' under the AIFMD that they can use to market EU funds to EU professional investors or manage funds across the EU, or both, without registering with local regulators.
 Despite the passport's intention of giving EU managers the freedom to market or manage EU funds without complying with local requirements, some national regulators have placed additional requirements on onshore firms using a marketing passport, which currently include appointing a local agent or paying a passporting fee, or both.